 Pine, Oak, Poplar, Hickory, Maple, Mahogany, Cherry, Ash, Beech, Birch, Walnut, Spruce, Douglas Fir, Alder, Bamboo, and Plywood are the best wood for cabinets.
-Most of the woods are perfect for cabinets as long as they support weight, are durable, functional, consist of good quality wood grades, and have an aesthetic look and style.
+Many kinds of wood are perfect for cabinets if they support weight, are durable, consist of good quality wood grades, and have an aesthetic look and style.

 But there’s more to know before you’re selecting the right wood to use.